 (10)

-where and , is the span difference, is the centre width difference, s is the minimum value of difference between the left-, and right-hand points of the peak value, and z is the central difference for the fuzzy numbers and , respectively.
+where and , is the span difference, is the centre width difference, s represents the minimum value of difference between the left-, and right-hand points of the peak value, and z is the central difference for the fuzzy numbers and , respectively.
 The specific formulae are as follows:

 ,, ,.

 Through use of the above analysis, the related calculation method has been improved, however, the above methods are mainly used for generalised trapezoidal fuzzy numbers, and cannot be used directly for non-linear fuzzy Numbers.
-For example, assume the fuzzy numbers and are as shown in Figure 2:
+For example, assuming the fuzzy numbers and are as shown in Figure 2:

 Owing to the non-linear effect, although a1 = b1, a2 = b2, a3 = b3, and a4 = b4, fuzzy numbers and are different.
 In addition, the areas, perimeters , and heights .
-If the latest research results are taken to calculate the similar measures, namely Eqns (9) or (10), we will find that the similarity measure is 1, which is inconsistent with reality, therefore, it is necessary to propose another, non-linear, similarity measure.
+If the latest research results are taken to calculate the similar measures, namely Eqns (9) or (10), we find that the similarity measure is 1, which is inconsistent with reality, therefore, it is necessary to propose another non-linear similarity measure.

 3.2 Proposed similarity measure for non-linear fuzzy numbers